mohameddodda/Paper_trading_bot/README.md

 > **No jailbreak.
 No real trading.
 100% safe.**

-** ## Security & Privacy **
+## Security & Privacy

 •  Your API key is stored only on your device (Keychain)
 •  Never transmitted to us or third parties
 •  No data collection
 •  Simulation-only — no real funds
-Read full security policy
+> **Read full security policy**

 ## Contributing

 We welcome contributions!
 See CONTRIBUTING.md
-Contributors Welcome
+Contributors are Welcomed

 ## Legal

 •  DISCLAIMER.md – Not financial advice
 •  LICENSE – MIT OR Apache-2.0
 •  NOTICE.md – Apache compliance

 ## About